CEF and Beyond

 For many of our CEF family, leading a Good News Club or serving with Christian Youth in Action is just one step in the journey God is leading them on.

-Over the next few issues of the Magnify, we’re going to check in with former and current CYIAers and volunteers to see how God has been leading them.
+Over the several months, we’re going to check in with former and current CYIAers and volunteers to see how God has been leading them.

 Our first volunteer interview is with Lexy Stavem, a 20-year-old former CYIA student from Minot.
 Lexy also served as a Good News Club leader at Edison Elementary her junior year of High School and helped with the start of Youth Challenge.